Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Results

-\paragraph{Case Study: Turbulence Analysis} As a particularly challenging test for generalization, we further perform a detailed case study on forced isotropic turbulence.
-This study resembles a potential real-world scenario for our metric.
-For this purpose, fully resolved raw data over a long temporal interval from the isotropic turbulence data set from JHTDB is utilized (see bottom of Fig.~\ref{fig: isotropic case study}).
-The $1024^3$ domain is filtered and reduced to a size of $128^3$ with strides of 8, meaning \textit{VolSiM} is applied in a fully convolutional manner, and has to generalize beyond the training resolution of $64^3$.
-Three different time spans of the simulation are investigated, where the long span also uses a temporal stride of 20.
-Traditionally, turbulence research makes use of two-point correlations to study such cases \citep{pope2000_Turbulent}.
-Since we are interested in a comprehensive spatial analysis instead of two single points, we can make use of Pearson's distance on the full fields to obtain reference values for an evaluation.
-App.~\ref{app: case study details} contains further details on the implementation of this case study.
+\paragraph{Case Study: Turbulence Analysis} As a particularly challenging test for generalization, we further perform a case study on forced isotropic turbulence that resembles a potential real-world scenario for our metric in Fig.~\ref{fig: isotropic case study}.
+For this purpose, fully resolved raw DNS data over a long temporal interval from the isotropic turbulence data set from JHTDB is utilized (see bottom of Fig.~\ref{fig: isotropic case study}).
+The $1024^3$ domain is filtered and reduced to a size of $128^3$ via strides, meaning \textit{VolSiM} is applied in a fully convolutional manner, and has to generalize beyond the training resolution of $64^3$.
+Three different time spans of the simulation are investigated, where the long span also uses temporal strides.
+Traditionally, turbulence research makes use of established two-point correlations to study such cases \cite{pope2000_Turbulent}.
+Since we are interested in a comprehensive spatial analysis instead of two single points, we can make use of Pearson's distance that corresponds to an aggregated two-point correlation on the full fields to obtain a physical reference evaluation in this scenario.

-At the top of Fig.~\ref{fig: isotropic case study}, we find that our similarity model from Sec.~\ref{sec: simulation similarity} (gray dotted) closely follows this correlation-based trajectory (red dashed) over time, as also indicated by the value SRCC\textsubscript{a} between both cases.
-Even though there are smaller fluctuations, the proposed \textit{VolSiM} metric (blue) results in a very similar distance trajectory to the similarity model (see SRCC\textsubscript{b}) across all time spans.
-Our similarity metric faithfully recovers the correlation-based reference, despite not having seen any turbulence data at training time.
-Hence, this experiment indicates the accuracy of the similarity model, and the capabilities for generalization of the multiscale metric network to new cases.
+Fig.~\ref{fig: isotropic case study} displays normalized distance values between the first simulation time step $t_1$ and each following step $t_i$.
+Even though there are smaller fluctuations, the proposed \textit{VolSiM} metric (blue) behaves very similar to the physical reference of aggregated two-point correlations (red dashed) across all time spans.
+This is further emphasized by the high SRCC values between both sets of trajectories, even for the challenging long time span.
+Our metric faithfully recovers the correlation-based reference, despite not having seen any turbulence data at training time.
+Overall, this experiment shows that the similarity model integrates physical concepts into the comparisons of \textit{VolSiM}, and indicates the generalization capabilities of the multiscale metric to new cases.